Singaporean Mandarin Database

 RELATED INFORMATION

-• Today you can sometimes see peddlers selling grilled otah on the streets in Singapore or at HDB void-decks.
+Today, peddlers can occasionally be seen selling grilled otah on the streets in Singapore or at HDB void decks.

 参考资料